JZ6/Office-Hours-Booking-System/doc/phase1/Collaborate.md

 effortless as possible.
 My web stack knowledge is weak, but not non-existent.

 ## Communication
-Communication will be done via Slack, Facebook Messenger, and Github Projects and Issues.
+Slack will be the main discussion board, with Facebook Messenger for immediate questions or alerts.
+Github Projects and issues will be used for kanban and issue tracking.

 ### Meetings
-Scrum style meetings will generally occur after lecture/tutorial in either the same room or anything available.
-Additional times may be alotted.
-Attendance can be substituted with a report and/or messages.
+Scrum style meetings will occur after lecture and during tutorial (Monday, Wednesday, Friday) in either the same room or anything available.
+Each meeting will feature a standup section for *at most* 20 minutes, after which a freeform discussion may take place.
+Attendance can be substituted with a report and/or messages if necessary.

 #### Meeting 1 (Friday, October 5, 2018) [4PM - 5PM]:
 * Took place during CSC302 tutorial in room BA2175.
 * Team members present: Grant, Asher, Benson, Pablo, Jay.
 * Notes:
   * Discussed preliminary elements of the project, such as basic UI design, project infrastructure, and project language/framework.
   * We also decided to compile the strengths and learning goals of each team member on [Scope.md](Scope.md).

 #### Meeting 2 (Wednesday, October 10, 2018) [5PM - 6PM]: